jackroi/ARBAC-analyser/README.md

 This program parses the specification of an ARBAC role reachability problem and returns its solution (true or false).
+It is meant to analyse small ARBAC policies, and it's not adapt to be used with larger ones.
+Note that the role reachability problem is PSPACE-complete.
+This project uses some pruning algorithms (forward slicing, backward slicing, and a combination of both) to simplify the input ARBAC role reachability problem, but pruning it's not sufficient to obtain satisfactory running times for complex policies.

 This project was developed for the "Security 2" course of the Computer Science master degree programme of Ca' Foscari University of Venice.